-Understanding what the op amp specifications mean that are written in the datasheets is key to knowing what performance they will provide and selecting the right op amp for any particular circuit.
+Understanding what the op amp specifications mean that are written in the datasheets is key to knowing what performance they will provide and selecting the right op amp for any particular electronic circuit.

 Some op amps are ideal for general applications, whereas other op amp chips have been designed to provide particular levels of performance in some areas.
 Chips designers have to balance cost, and various conflicting areas of performance and therefore it is not possible to provide a single chip that meets every single requirement.

 The table below provides details of some of the major specifications and parameters encountered in op amp datasheets.

 |φm||Phase margin||This specification is absolute value of the open-loop phase shift between the output and the inverting input at the frequency at which the modulus of the open-loop amplification is unity.|

 |Am||Gain margin||This parameter is often seen in datasheets and is the reciprocal of the open-loop voltage amplification at the lowest frequency at which the open-loop phase shift is such that the output is in phase with the inverting input.|